curityio/istio-demo-installation/README.md

 ## Deploy a Minimal Web Component

-To understand the basics of how Kubernetes and Istio work, run this script and see its resources:
+To understand the basics of how Kubernetes and Istio work, run this script and read the YAML files referenced:

 - ./deploy-webhost.sh